delonlee01/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1d.
-User enters the same tag (case-insensitive) multiple times.
+User enters the same tag multiple times.
     * 1d1.
 RecruitTrackPro notifies the user that the tag is duplicated.

       Use case ends.